 In those 22 years that Alicia battled ACC, she was diagnosed with brain, lung, spine, salivary, liver, and kidney mets.
 With each recurrence, she would simply respond, “It is what it is.”
 She often shared John Wayne’s quote: “Courage is being scared to death but still saddling up anyway.”
 It is through this courage that Alicia taught us valuable lessons about hope, strength, determination, love, and compassion.
 But even further, it is through the work that she did with Attack ACC that she taught us about our own ability to make a difference in the lives of others.
 Through Alicia’s guidance, we have learned that it is what it is and it will be what WE make it!
 And most importantly to -Live our Dash-

 On Christmas Day 2013, surrounded by family, our brave warrior Alicia traded in her "BRAVE, STRONG & DETERMINED" superhero cape for a set of angel wings.
 She will forever be our beautiful and loving guardian angel.
 Though it saddens us that a treatment did not surface in time for Alicia, we will continue her fight and share the story of the girl who made a difference in the world of Adenoid Cystic Carcinoma.

-Please join family and friends of Attack ACC Foundation as we prepare for our 9th annual Attack ACC Alicia Almanza Memorial Family Fun Run/Walk in September 2015 in Mokena, Il.
+Please join family and friends of Attack ACC Foundation at Attack ACC Foundation Alicia's 9th Annual 5K DASH for a cure!!
+Saturday, September 12th, 2015 in Mokena, Il.

 Thank you to everyone who has supported our mission, and we look forward to seeing you at our upcoming events.
 Find us on Facebook page at Adenoid Cystic.